-Neighbors See 95-Year-Old Vet Struggling On His Daily Walks, And Step Up In A Big Way
+Neighbors See 95-Year-Old Vet Struggling On His Daily Walks And Offer Him A Seat

 World War II veteran Harvey Djerf is 95 years old, but he still makes a nearly mile-long walk around his neighborhood twice a day to stay active.
 At his age, however, he has noticed that he has slowed down a bit from his younger years in the service and as a teacher.
 But a little thing like age isn’t going to stand in the way of this veteran and his daily walks.

 Harvey admits that as he has gotten older — now in his mid 90s — he has to stop and catch his breath more often while walking through the neighborhood he has lived in for more than six decades.
 Luckily for him, his neighbors noticed this as well and started doing the most amazing thing for the WWII veteran without even being asked.

 Harvey’s neighbors leave chairs out in their front yards for Harvey to sit in when he needs to rest and catch his breath on his two daily walks.
 These chairs — Harvey’s chairs — are an offering of respect, kindness, and support to someone who very much deserves all three.